-July is the peak flowering time for wildflowers, so if your wedding or event is in July you will be spoilt for choice!
+July is the peak flowering time for wildflowers.
 Below is a list of pretty wildflowers that are flowering their little hearts out during July!
 We used to have a wildflower nursery and can tell you from experience that these are all gorgeous wildflowers and brilliant for butterflies, bees, moths and other insects.

 What Wildflowers are in Bloom in July?

 Bugle – Perennial.
 Purple flowers.
 Good groundcover.

 Buttercup – Perennial.
 Yellow flowers.
 Creeper.
 Not a weed!
 Important nectar source!

 Clustered Bellflower – Perennial.
 Purple bell flowers.

 Common Vetch – Annual.
 Pinky-purple Sweet Pea-like flowers.
 Scrambler.

 Daisy – Perennial.
 White and yellow flowers.

 Dandelion – Perennial.
 Yellow flowers.
 Don’t just view it as a weed as it is a vital early nectar source for bees!
 We think it is also very pretty!

 Dropwort – Perennial.
 Cream and pink frothy flowers.